 Settling a property dispute through negotiations can be a very effective way of resolving the matter, but sometimes one party will be more displeased than the other.
 If, and when, this occurs, the disgruntled party has one year to make an application to modify the arrangement, and 2 years for de facto relationships.
 If, however, the timeframe has lapsed but one party is quite clearly disadvantaged by the settlement arrangement, the Courts may grant approval to review the matter.

 There are a number of considerations when privately settling a property dispute post-separation, including the following:

 - Financial Considerations

 Discuss with your ex-partner what the debts and assets of the relationships are that will be included in the settlement of the property dispute.
 It is important that all the assets and liabilities are taken into account so that there is a fair assessment of the total valuation of the property.

 Once you and your ex-partner have made a joint determination of the value of the asset/liability pool, you will be better placed to commence negotiations.
 Make sure that you either write down any agreed disbursements of property or have a lawyer write these down for you.
 Whether you and your ex-partner prefer to divide the assets individually or you adopt a more general approach, the details of any agreement should be clearly expressed in writing wherever possible.

 - Formalise the terms of the Agreement

 Have you recently separated from your partner?
 Looking to formalise an agreement regarding your collective property?
-Contact a family lawyer or a family dispute resolution practitioner to assist with the negotiation process.
-LegalVision’s team of experienced family lawyers are ready and able to assist you and your ex-partner.
+Get in touch with one of LegalVision’s business lawyers who can assist you with drafting an agreement concerning your property.